yezz123/authx/docs/contributing.md

 ## Docker Build

-As you know i provide all actions to build the project in Docker, so you can use it to run the project in a container.
+As you know I provide all actions to build the project in Docker, so you can use it to run the project in a container.

 ### Commands

-Using a Pre-configured Makefile, you can run the following commands:
+Using a pre-configured Makefile, you can run the following commands:

 * `make build` - Build the project.
 * `make pull` - Pull the latest changes from the repository, relate to `MongoDB` & `Redis`.